Managing Inline Scripts

 Setup begins by creating a custom service within your DataGrail Consent environment, which generates a unique identifier that can be added to your site's source code.
 Navigate to the Tracking Services page in DataGrail Consent, and click the add service button just above the services table on the right hand side.
 This opens a drawer that asks you to name the service and provide other metadata necessary before creation.

-1. Set the script to be type='text/plain'.
-This ensures the script does not initially execute until we have confirmed the data subject's consent preference.
+.
+This ensures the script does not initially execute until we have confirmed the data subject's consent preference. - Use the script ID generated earlier in the

 For example, an inline script would go from: